The Kervaire conjecture and the minimal complexity of surfaces: A normal form

 Suppose as above that $w$ is written as a cyclically reduced word $w=a_1 t^{e_1}\cdots a_k t^{e_k}$ with $e_i=\pm 1$ and $a_i\in A$, represented by a tight loop $\gamma$ in $X$ corresponding to this expression.
 Recall from Section \ref{subsec: setup} that the edge space $X_C$ cuts $\gamma$ into $k$ segments $\gamma_1,\dots, \gamma_k$, equipped with the orientation induced from $\gamma$.
 The segments with the reversed orientation are denoted as $\bgamma{1},\dots,\bgamma{k}$.
 Also recall that segments fall into four types, $PP$, $PN$, $NP$, $NN$, depending on which side of $X_C$ the segment starts and ends at.

 Fix a (disk- or annulus-)piece.
 Its unique polygonal boundary has an induced orientation.
-By definition, half of the sides on the polygonal boundary each is a copy of some $\gamma_i$ or $\bgamma{i}$ (depending on whether the $w$-boundary it lies on is positive or negative).
+By definition, every other side of the polygonal boundary is a copy of some $\gamma_i$ or $\bgamma{i}$ (depending on whether the $w$-boundary it lies on is positive or negative).
 We refer to these sides as \emph{arcs}.
 The other half of the sides are proper arcs in $F=f^{-1}(X_C)$, which we call \emph{turns}, each starting from an arc $\alpha=\gamma_i^{\pm1}$ to another arc $\alpha'=\gamma_j^{\pm1}$ for some $i,j$.
-By our choice of $\gamma$ and $t$, such a turn as a path in $X_C$ starts and ends at the base point $b_C$ and hence is a based loop representing some element $c\in C$, referred to as the \emph{winding number}.
+By our choice of $\gamma$ and $\tau$, such a turn as a path in $X_C$ starts and ends at the base point $b_C$ and hence is a based loop representing some element $c\in C$, referred to as the \emph{winding number}.
 We encode the type of each turn as an ordered triple $(\alpha,c,\alpha')$.

 Recall that each piece is mapped to the thickened vertex space $V$, and hence each turn is either on the positive side or the negative side of $X_C$.
 If a turn has type $(\alpha,c,\alpha')$ and lies on the positive side, then $\alpha$ must end on the positive side and $\alpha'$ must start from the positive side.
 Similarly if such a turn lies on the negative side.
 In particular, not every ordered pair of arcs $(\alpha,\alpha')$ can appear in the triple describing the type of a turn.